Q: What is biodegradable sunscreen & soap?

-A: Biodegradable sun-block is environmentally friendly sunscreen that lacks the harmful ingredients that are destroying the world's coral reefs.
-These sunscreens are biodegradable, meaning they break down naturally in the environment, and eco-friendly, meaning that they minimize damage to the environment.
-We strongly encourage using only biodegradable sunscreen anytime you are going to be in the water if you have found one that works for you.
+A: Biodegradable sun-block & soap are environmentally friendly products that lacks the harmful ingredients that are destroying the world's coral reefs.
+These sunscreens & soaps are biodegradable, meaning they break down naturally in the environment, and eco-friendly, meaning that they minimize damage to the environment.
+We strongly encourage using only biodegradable products anytime you are going to be in the water if you have found one that works for you.

-Q: How do I know if my sunscreen is biodegradable?
+Q: How do I know if my product is biodegradable?

 A: If it doesn't say it is on the package then it isn't.
 None of the major brands are biodegradable - such as Coppertone, Banana Boat, No-Ad, etc.